edburns/blog-jekyll/_posts/2024-03-02-javaland-2024-picks.md

 - [2015]({{ site.url }}/blog/2015/01/15/javaland-2015-conference-picks.html)
 - [2014]({{ site.url }}/blog/2014/03/03/eds-javaland-2014-picks.html)

-All times in local timezone in JavaLand.
+All times in local time zone in JavaLand.
 See [the program](https://www.javaland.eu/de/programm/) for more details on each session.

 ### Tuesday, 09 April 2024